Bill0408/script_sight/README.md

 cd script_sight
 ```

-#### 3. Run Docker Compose to start the services
+#### 4. Run Docker Compose to start the services

-Type the following command to run Docker Compose:
+Type the below command to run Docker Compose.
+After typing the command, wait for docker to finish composing the project:

 ```bash
 docker-compose up
 ```

-#### 4. Open your web browser and then copy and paste this: `http://localhost:8080`
+#### 5. Open your web browser and then copy and paste this: `http://localhost:8080`

 ## Demo